IvanChepurnyi/m1-m2-performance-results/bower_components/Chart.js/docs/01-Chart-Configuration.md

     // For box border.
 See https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineJoin
     lineJoin: String,

     // Width of box border
     lineWidth: Number,

     // Stroke style of the legend box
     strokeStyle: Color

+    // Point style of the legend box (only used if usePointStyle is true)
+    pointStyle: String
 }
 ```